 Metacat stores XML files as a hierarchy of nodes, where each node is stored as records in database tables.
 Because many XML data schemas are broken up into multiple DTDs requiring multiple XML files that are related but stored separately in the system, the system uses "packages" to link related but separate documents.
-Packaged documents contain information that shows how they are related to eachother, essentially stating that files to the data files they describe.
+Packaged documents contain information that shows how they are related to eachother, essentially stating that file A has a relationship to file B, etc. A package file also allows users to link metadata files to the data files they describe.
 For more information about the structure of data packages and how XML documents and data are stored in Metacat, please see the developer's documentation.